TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/ConfigurationOverview.rst

 ------------

 :file:`config/system/settings.php`:
     Contains the persisted :ref:`$GLOBALS['TYPO3_CONF_VARS'] <typo3ConfVars>` array.
     Settings configured in the backend by system maintainers in :guilabel:`Admin Tools > Settings > Configure Installation-Wide Options` are written to this file.

 :file:`config/system/additional.php`:
     Can be used to **override** settings defined in :file:`config/system/settings.php`

+:file:`config/system/services.php` and :file:`config/system/services.yaml`:
+    These two files can be used to set up a global service configuration for a project that can be used in several project-specific extensions.
+This is explained in detail in the :ref:`Dependency Injection: Installation-wide configuration <dependency-injection-installation-wide>` section.

 :file:`config/sites/<site>/config.yaml`
     This file is located in :file:`webroot/typo3conf/sites` in non-Composer installations.
-   The Site configuration configured in the :guilabel:`SITE MANAGEMENT > Sites` backend module is written to this file.
+    The site configuration configured in the :guilabel:`Site Management > Sites` backend module is written to this file.

 Extension files
 ---------------